brenns10/brennan.io/_drafts/dev-dev.md

 ---

 I was a curious child.
-I spent hours on the family computer, exploring every menu in Windows 95, and later Windows XP.
+I spent hours on the family computer, exploring every menu in Windows 95, and later XP.
 My exploration sometimes ended badly, like the time when I changed our computer's language to Portuguese, or the time I set the foreground and background colors of the menus to lime green[^1].
-Exploring and learning about computers has never failed to put that excited feeling in my chest, like I'm flying.
+Exploring and learning about computers has never failed to put that elated, soaring feeling in my chest.

 More recently, I've discovered how much I like teaching others.
-Helping somebody reach that "aha" moment can be even more gratifying than learning it yourself[^2].
-As a result of these two loves, I've done a lot of "development" as a developer, and I've watched a fair amount of it too.
-Sometimes I feel like there are some distinct stages I've gone through, and I can even recognize them in others too.
-While I wouldn't presume that my experiences are universal, or even normal, I do think most people will be able to relate to at least some portion.
+Helping somebody else reach that "aha" moment can be even more gratifying than reaching it yourself[^2].
+As a result of these two loves, I've done a lot of learning (you might say, "development" as a developer), and I've watched many others as they learn too.
+Sometimes I feel like we all go through some common stages while growing up as programmers.
+I recently did some thinking about what those stages might be, and this article is the result.
+My development is probably not universal, but the retrospective helped me remember what it was like to be a beginner.
+Hopefully it will help others remember that too.

 ## Step 0: Fascination

 As I've already said, my fascination with computers was evident early in my life.
-I spent plenty of hours exploring Microsoft Office, managing my first music library with Windows Media Player, and competing with my brother in pinball and Sonic games.
-Inevitably I became curious about how people made computers behave the way they wanted.
-Unfortunately, Windows 95 did not ship with development tools, unlike earlier home computers.
+I spent plenty of hours exploring Microsoft Office, managing my first music library with Windows Media Player, and competing with my brother in pinball and Sonic.
+It wasn't long before I became curious about how people actually made those things.
+Unfortunately, Windows 95 didn't ship with any tools or documentation for development.
+It's funny, because older PCs probably had to include programming tools out of necessity, but I was "lucky" enough to be growing up at the beginning of a "user-friendly" world of computing, where users didn't have to be bothered with programming.

 The biggest barrier to entry at this point was not a lack of information, but rather not knowing where to begin.
-Internet time was a scarce resource in my early childhood, and library books were not likely to contain up-to-date information.
+Internet time was a scarce resource back then.
+Library books were not likely to contain up-to-date information.
 Without a parent or friend who knew anything about programming, and without built-in development tools or documentation, I had no way of discovering anything more about programming.
-Part of me wonders how my life might be different if I had had a computer that made development tools available to end-users.
+Part of me wonders how my life might be different if I had had a computer that shipped with programming tools.

 ## Step 1: Initial Discovery